 All material cash outflows are reflected in the lease liabilities disclosed above.
-In 2018-19, the Trust had no finance leases requiring recognition in accordance with AASB 117.

 Borrowings from SA Government

 These are unsecured loans which do bear interest.
 The terms of the loan were approved by Treasurer at the time the loan were provided.